schempy/cycle-canvas/README.md

 - `draw: array` List of drawing operation objects.
 	- `fill: string` The color or style to use inside the rectangle.
 Default is *black #000*.
 	- `stroke: string` The color or style to use as the stroke style.
 Default is *black #000*.
-	- `clear` Sets all pixels in the rectangle to transparent.
+	- `clear: boolean` Sets all pixels in the rectangle to transparent.
 - `children: array` List of child drawing shapes or text.
 This property is **optional**.

 #### Example: